arosenfeld/immunedb/docs/index.rst

   database querying as well as a suite of Python classes for interacting directly with the database for customized querying.

-SLDB has three primary components:
+SLDB has four primary components:

 - **Clonal identification pipeline:** A series of steps which identify probable V- and J-genes from raw FASTA files and subsequently groups sequences from the